How can you benefit from taking out cover with UniHealth Insurance?

 - Mid Hospital.
 UniHealth Mid Hospital is an intermediate hospital cover product that provides private hospital cover for all services that Medicare covers that are not listed as restricted.
 It covers private and public hospital accommodation, theatre and labour ward fees, doctors’ and specialists’ fees, Access Gap Cover and emergency ambulance and non-emergency medically necessary ambulance transport.
 You also have a choice of excess ($300 or $500) to lower your premiums, but high-cost services such as pregnancy, major eye surgery and hip replacements only receive cover for a shared room in a public hospital.

 - Basic Hospital.
-UniHealth Basic Hospital is the lowest level of hospital cover available from the insurer.
+UniHealth Basic Hospital is the lowest level of hospital cover available from the fund.
 It provides private hospital cover for your choice of doctor and for the following key services: removal of tonsils and adenoids, knee and shoulder investigations and reconstructions, appendicitis treatment and hernias.
 Emergency ambulance cover is included but all other services where a Medicare benefit is payable only receive restricted cover.
 A $300 excess applies.

 If you want an extras policy, UniHealth offers two choices: